tldr-pages/tldr/CONTRIBUTING.md

 ```

 We actually have a linter/formatter that enforces our format.
-It even automatically cleans up your pages for you!
-Installing it is easy:
+It is run automatically on every pull request,
+but you may install it to test your contributions locally before submitting them:

 ```
 npm install